Lopesas/adriana.academic.site/content/home/positions.md

 **Contact**

-If you are interested, please send inquiries to adriana.lopes@ntu.edu.sg.
+If you are interested, please send inquiries to my [email](mailto:a driana.lopes@ntu.edu.sg).
 Include your CV and a statement of research experience and interests.
 We can talk and work on your application.

 ## Undergrad projects